Loading

 If wrongdoing has been found, the authorised recipient will take appropriate action, either on an internal basis or refer the matter to an appropriate regulator or law enforcement agency.

-Where appropriate and applicable, the authorised recipient of the report may provide feedback to the reporting individual(s) regarding the progress of the investigation and/or the outcome.
+Where appropriate and applicable, the authorised recipient of the report may provide feedback to the Whistleblower regarding the progress of the investigation and/or the outcome.

-The APS does not wish to discourage reporting of genuine, serious concerns under this policy.
-Anyone making a report under this policy must ensure that their report complies with this policy.
+The APS does not wish to discourage reporting of genuine, serious concerns under this Policy.
+Anyone making a report under this Policy must ensure that their report complies with this Policy.
+Under the Whistleblower Laws, a Whistleblower must have reasonable grounds to suspect that the concerns being raised fall within the definition of a disclosable matter.

-False or vexatious disclosures undermine the effectiveness of this policy.
-A false report, including where the report has been made maliciously, vexatiously or without basis, may constitute misconduct.
-The APS may take disciplinary action against a person who makes a false or vexatious report.
+False or vexatious disclosures undermine the effectiveness of this Policy.
+A false report, including where the report has been made vexatiously or without basis, may constitute misconduct.
+The APS may take disciplinary action against a person who makes a vexatious or knowingly false report.

 11. Policy Administration